Your Skin Health

 Eczema is common in infants under 1-year old in England and Wales).
 The incidence reduces with increasing age.
 Approximately 20% of 3–11 year-olds will have eczema.

 Psoriasis is estimated to affect about 1.5 to 2% of the population.
 The number of people with psoriasis increases with age until approximately 50 years old.
+Find more information on psoriasis and self-care treatment options, including a personalised treatment plan here

 The most common age to suffer from acne is 14–16-years olds.
 Approximately 50% of teenagers of this age suffer from acne, with about 11% of individuals having a moderate to severe condition.